Björk: 2001–2003: Vespertine and Greatest Hits

 In 2001, Björk released the album Vespertine.
 It featured chamber orchestras, choirs, hushed vocals, microbeats made from household sounds, and personal, vulnerable themes.
 For the album, she collaborated with experimental musicians such as Matmos, Denmark-based DJ Thomas Knak, and harpist Zeena Parkins.
 Lyrical sources included the works of American poet E. E. Cummings, the American independent filmmaker Harmony Korine, and English playwright Sarah Kane's penultimate play, Crave.
 To coincide with the album's release, an eponymous coffee table book of loose prose and photographs was published.
 Björk embarked on the Vespertine world tour.
 The shows were held in theatres and opera houses in order to have "the best acoustics possible."
-She was accompanied by Matmos, Parkins and an Inuit choir, whom she had held auditions for on a trip to Greenland prior to the tour.
+She was accompanied by Matmos, Parkins and an Inuit choir, which she had held auditions for on a trip to Greenland prior to the tour.
 At the time, Vespertine was Björk's fastest selling album to date, having sold two million copies by the end of 2001.

 Vespertine spawned three singles: "Hidden Place", "Pagan Poetry", and "Cocoon".
 MTV2 played the album's first video, "Hidden Place", which was subsequently released as a DVD single.
 The next video, for "Pagan Poetry", brought Björk to an even higher level of controversy with the channel.
 The video features graphic piercings, Björk's exposed nipples, and simulated fellatio.
 As a result, the clip was banned from MTV.
 In 2002, it was aired unedited as part of a late night special on MTV2 titled, "Most Controversial Music Videos".
 The video for "Cocoon" also featured a seemingly naked Björk (actually wearing a close fitting bodysuit), this time with her nipples secreting a red thread that eventually enveloped her in a cocoon.
 The video was directed by Japanese artist Eiko Ishioka and was not aired by MTV.
 She was invited to record "Gollum's Song" for the film The Lord of the Rings: The Two Towers but declined the invitation, as she was then pregnant; the song was instead recorded by another Icelander, Emilíana Torrini.